nzakas/understandinges6/manuscript/10-Arrays.md

 }
 ```

-However, developers soon discovered that you could shorten the amount of code by using the native array `slice()` method:
+This approach manually creates an array and copies over each item from `arguments` into that new array.
+While that works, it's a decent amount of code to perform a relatively simple operation.
+As such, developers soon discovered that you could shorten the amount of code by using the native array `slice()` method on array-like objects:

 ```js
 function makeArray(arrayLike) {